ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralism/index.en.md

 In theory, the most decentralized a project could be is _fully decentralized_; attackers must compromise _everyone_ for the system to stop operating, and it can continue with only one (or no) honest actor(s).
 These kinds of systems are vanishingly rare and seldom practical; in practice, either a technological or social limiting factor stands in the way of the persuit of secure, decentralized, and scalable systems, so compromise must be made somewhere.

+TODO; Even thtis measurement is kind of bad as it only takes into taccount the current state of affairs, and it may be that other factors are more important; such as how to maintain decentarlization over time, is it permissionless, etc.

 ### The Blockchain Trilemma

 > The underlying structure of decentralized networks comes with unique challenges as compared to centralized networks.
 As early as the 1980s, computer scientists developed what’s called the CAP theorem to articulate perhaps the most major of these challenges.
 According to the CAP theorem, decentralized data stores — of which blockchain is an iteration — can only provide two of three guarantees simultaneously: consistency, availability, and partition tolerance (CAP).
 In the context of modern distributed networks, this theorem has evolved into the blockchain trilemma.
 This is the popular belief that public blockchains must sacrifice either security, decentralization, or scalability in their infrastructure.